Rodger Young: World War II

 In October 1940, a year after joining the National Guard, Young and his unit were activated for federal service as part of American preparations for World War II.
-At that time, Young was a corporal, training new recruits in small arms handling.
-Following a promotion to sergeant, Young was assigned to lead an infantry squad.
+At that time, Young was a corporal, training new recruits in handling small arms.
+Following a promotion to sergeant, he was assigned to lead an infantry squad.
 In 1942, soon after America's entry into the war, the 148th embarked for Fiji, in the Pacific, and after that to the nearby Solomon Islands for training prior to a deployment to the Japanese-held island of New Georgia.
 By this time, Young's hearing and eyesight had deteriorated to a point where, taking into account the safety of those under him, Young requested a demotion to private, which would render him unable to command a squad.

 When Young submitted his request to the company commander, the commander initially thought Young was malingering in order to avoid combat; however, a medical examination carried out soon after determined that Young was nearly deaf, which convinced the commander to demote him.
 The examining doctor recommended that Young go to a field hospital for treatment.
 However, not wanting to miss the New Georgia landing, Young requested to remain with his squad.
 The commander accepted his request and a week later, on July 31, 1943, Young carried out the actions that led to his posthumous award of the Medal of Honor.